MarFanNL/ESPeasy_MQTT_Plugin/README.md

 ## ESP Easy | Temperature

 1. Create a device of type 'Temperature' (DS18b20 for example)
+* Make sure you check the 'Send to Controler'
 2. Created device in Domoticz will have a name **sysname**_**unit**_**tskname**
 * Value name of the Device MUST be Temperature